Learn the warning signs of opioid overdose and how naloxone and medication-assisted treatment (MAT) programs can help treat and prevent it.

 Substance use disorders impact the lives of millions of Americans.
 According to SAMHSA’s National Survey on Drug Use and Health, in 2018, approximately 10.3 million people aged 12 or older misused opioids in the past year.
 In addition, approximately 2.1 million people aged 12 or older had an opioid use disorder (OUD).

 The Centers for Disease Control and Prevention (CDC) reported that in 2017, more than 70,200 American’s died from drug overdoses, including illicit drugs and prescription opioids.

 An opioid overdose can occur for a variety of reasons, including:

 - When a person overdoses on an illicit opioid drug such as heroin or morphine

-- When a person takes an opioid medication prescribed for someone else.
+- When a person misuses an opioid-based pain medication, using not as prescribed by their physician or one prescribed for someone else.
 Children are particularly vulnerable to accidental overdoses if they take medication not intended for them.

 Opioid overdose is life-threatening and requires immediate emergency attention.
 Recognizing the signs of opioid overdose is essential to saving lives.

-Call 911 immediately if a person exhibits any of these symptoms:
+Call 911 immediately if a person exhibits ANY of the following symptoms: